Toy breed

 Frequently asked questions

-Many 6-month Yorkies are around 3-6 lb (1.4-2.6 kg), depending on frame and growth line.
-Repeat small weigh-ins are best.
+Many 6-month Yorkies are around 3-5.8 lb (1.4-2.6 kg), depending on frame and growth line.
+Repeat small weigh-ins are better than reacting to one ounce-level change.

-Many Yorkies are close to adult size by 10-12 months, though coat, dental care, and adult condition keep settling.
+Many Yorkies are close to adult size by 10-12 months, though coat, dental care, muscle tone, meal routine, confidence, and adult condition keep settling.

-Very small puppies have limited reserve, so scheduled tiny meals help support steady energy.
+Very small puppies have limited fat and muscle reserve, so scheduled tiny meals help support steady energy and reduce long gaps between calories.

 A harness is usually a smart choice because it reduces neck pressure and can help protect the trachea.